gramps-project/addons-source/DynamicWeb/readme.txt

 This add-on for GRAMPS is an alternative to the Narrative Web Report.
 It exports the database as web pages.

+See https://gramps-project.org/wiki/index.php?title=DynamicWeb_report for more information.
-See http://belissent.github.io/GrampsDynamicWebReport/ for more information and reports examples.
+See http://belissent.github.io/GrampsDynamicWebReport/ for reports examples.

-GRAMPS branches 4.0, 4.1, 4.2, 5.0 (master) are supported, previous branches are not supported.
+GRAMPS branches 4.2, 5.0 (master) are supported, previous branches are not supported.

 Instructions for generating report examples (GRAMPS version 5.0):